-The French side of my ancestry has been traced by my dad and brother to a young Huguenot couple named Isaac and Suzanne du Bosc who migrated to Charleston, South Carolina in the 1680s to escape religious persecution in France.
+The French side of my ancestry has been traced by my dad and brother to a young Huguenot couple named Isaac and Suzanne du Bosc.
+They migrated to Charleston, South Carolina in the 1680s to escape religious persecution in France.
 Somehow along the way our name was changed to DuBose.
 Our name change was traced through a company that uses DNA to verify matches.

-They understood what it meant to be free and struggled to keep the flame of religious tolerance alive.
+They understood what it meant to have freedom and struggled to keep the flame of religious tolerance alive.

-Interestingly enough, they were driven from their homeland by religious people—fanatics—church people who insisted that everyone must believe alike—so much so that they were willing to kill everyone who didn’t agree.
+Interestingly enough, they were driven from their homeland by religious people.
+These people were fanatics—church people who insisted that everyone must believe alike—so much so that they were willing to kill everyone who didn’t agree.

 I think we as a country are headed toward a time when every aspect of freedom will be challenged and possibly redefined.